 Economic and Industry Outlook

-On the basis of the economic and industry-specific framework conditions, we assume that general demand in the markets relevant for ALTANA will basically be positive, although there will be regional and market-specific differences.
+On the basis of the economic and industry-specific framework conditions, we assume that general demand in the markets relevant for ALTANA will be slightly positive, although there will be regional and market-specific differences.
+The markets that we do not supply with our products due to the war against Ukraine are an exception.
 The extent to which changes in storage levels along the value chain will influence the demand for our divisions’ products largely depends on the expected short- to medium-term development.
 Stock-level changes can lead to significant effects.

 The development of crude-oil prices cannot be predicted reliably.
-Following the enormous demand-driven price increase in 2021, we expect the price to stabilize at a high level in 2022 and thus not to see any significant price reductions.
-The availability, pricing, and consumption volume of chemical products are subject to the influence of the crude-oil market, albeit to different extents.
-In addition, the expectations of market participants with regard to the future development of oil prices can give rise to significant changes in inventory levels along the chemical industry’s entire value chain.
+After the enormous price increase at the beginning of the war against Ukraine until mid-2022, which weakened again somewhat at the end of the year, we assume that the price will remain at a high level in 2023 and that there will be no significant price reductions.
+The availability, pricing, and consumption volume of chemical products are subject – to varying degrees – to the influence of the crude oil market.
+In addition, the expectations of market participants with regard to the future development of the oil price can cause significant changes in inventory levels along the entire value chain of the chemical industry.

 Expected Earnings, Asset, and Financial Situation